-The mesenteric root is contiguous
+The mesenteric root is contiguous with

 - 1. Okino Y, Kiyosue H, Mori H, Komatsu E, Matsumoto S, Yamada Y, Suzuki K, Tomonari K. Root of the small-bowel mesentery: correlative anatomy and CT features of pathologic conditions.
 Radiographics 21 (6): 1475-90. doi:10.1148/radiographics.21.6.g01nv121475 - Pubmed

 - 2. Susan Standring.
 Gray's Anatomy.
 ISBN: 9780443066849

 - 3. Mcminn.
 Last's Anatomy.
 ISBN: 9780729537520